Drug and Alcohol Rehab Preston

 How soon can I be admitted from Preston?

 We understand the urgency of getting help.
-In many cases, Preston residents can be admitted within 24 hours, depending on availability and medical assessments.
+In many cases, you can be admitted within 24 hours, depending on availability and medical assessments.
+Give us a call on 01253 847 553 to discuss your options.

 Alcohol Addiction